 The hepatitis A vaccine

 is an injection that helps protect you from the virus that causes hepatitis A. Hepatitis A is a serious liver disease.
 The virus is usually spread by person-to-person contact or through food and liquid contaminated with the virus.
-The vaccine is given in 2 doses.
-The second dose is given at least 6 months after the first.
+The vaccine is given in 2 or 3 doses.
+The vaccine can be given with other vaccines.

-- Anyone who works with primates infected with the hepatitis A virus or who works with the virus in a research lab
+- You work with primates infected with the hepatitis A virus, or you work with the virus in a research lab.

-- Anyone who is adopting a child, or cares for a newly arriving adopted child from a country where hepatitis A is common
+- You are adopting a child, or caring for a newly arrived child from a country where hepatitis A is common.

-- Anyone exposed to hepatitis A within the previous 2 weeks
+- You were exposed to hepatitis A within the past 2 weeks.

-If you are sick, wait to get the vaccine until your symptoms go away.
+if you are sick or have a fever.
 Do not get a second dose of the vaccine if you had a severe allergic reaction to the first dose.